cyberyoung/awesome-stars/README.md

 * [CronHub](https://github.com/sharpstill/CronHub) - CronHub is a better crontab, it is a web application which can monitor a large number of machine's crontab, and easy to manage it from web page
 * [DroidPlugin](https://github.com/DroidPluginTeam/DroidPlugin) - A plugin framework on android,Run any third-party apk without installation, modification or repackage
 * [Cassandra-Research](https://github.com/codefollower/Cassandra-Research) - Cassandra数据库源代码学习研究(包括代码注释、文档、用于代码分析的测试用例)
-* [react-native](https://github.com/facebook/react-native) - A framework for building native apps with React.
 * [netty-learning](https://github.com/code4craft/netty-learning) - Netty learning.
 * [BloomFilterExample](https://github.com/vanjakom/BloomFilterExample) - Bloom filter implemented in Java with support for multiple hashers
 * [squirrel](https://github.com/hekailiang/squirrel) - squirrel-foundation is a State Machine library, which provided a lightweight, easy use, type safe and programmable state machine implementation for Java.